Center for Sepsis Epidemiology and Prevention Studies (SEPSIS)

 Mission

-Our mission is to advance sepsis care and prevention through rigorous clinical and epidemiological research that informs clinical practice, public health strategy, and healthcare policy.
+The SEPSIS Center is dedicated to advancing sepsis care and prevention through rigorous clinical and epidemiological research.
+Our goal is to generate actionable insights that improve clinical practice, shape public health strategies, and drive healthcare policy to reduce the burden of sepsis.

-The Center for Sepsis Epidemiology and Prevention Studies (SEPSIS) at the Harvard Pilgrim Health Care Institute is dedicated to improving sepsis outcomes through innovative and impactful research.
-Our center unites Harvard Medical School-appointed faculty with expertise in infectious diseases, critical care, healthcare epidemiology, biostatistics, and data science and includes internationally recognized leaders in sepsis surveillance, prevention, and policy.
+The SEPSIS Center at the Harvard Pilgrim Health Care Institute brings together Harvard Medical School-appointed faculty with expertise in infectious diseases, critical care, emergency medicine, healthcare epidemiology, biostatistics, and data science and includes internationally recognized leaders in sepsis surveillance, prevention, treatment, and policy.

-By leveraging robust partnerships with local and national healthcare delivery systems, public health agencies, and other leading academic institutions -- as well as unparalleled access to large electronic health record datasets -- we are uniquely positioned to identify key risk factors, develop innovative surveillance methods and quality metrics, and design effective strategies to combat this life-threatening condition.
+By leveraging large electronic health record datasets and collaborating with healthcare delivery systems, public health agencies, and top academic institutions, we are uniquely positioned to identify key risk factors, develop innovative surveillance methods and quality metrics, and design effective strategies to combat this life-threatening condition.